Skip to main content.

 Waters for Georgia Grant

-Proposal Submittal Instructions
+Project Submittal Instructions

 Applicant Eligibility

-The Georgia Power Foundation, Inc. will consider proposals from governmental agencies or organizations that have an active 501(c)3 tax designation and described in Section 509 of the Internal Revenue Code except for any organization described in Code Section 509(a)(3)(B)(iii) that is not “functionally integrated” with its supported organization.
+Applicant Eligibility The Georgia Power Foundation, Inc. will consider proposals from governmental agencies or organizations that have an active 501(c)3 tax designation and described in Section 509 of the Internal Revenue Code except for any organization described in Code Section 509(a)(3)(B)(iii) that is not “functionally integrated” with its supported organization.
+Georgia Power Foundation does not provide grants under the following situations.

-• For projects designed to mitigate legal or regulatory compliance obligations or tied to ongoing legal or regulatory action.
+• For projects designed to mitigate legal or regulatory compliance obligations or tied to ongoing legal or regulatory action

 Georgia Power Foundation